magogate/DataWarehouse_And_Reporting/README.md

 21. Data Warehouse - 21 - Converting Fact from TruncReload to DeleteInsert - Part2 https://youtu.be/NEflh6pZiZw
 22. Data Warehouse - 22 - Incremental Load Using Python - Part3 https://youtu.be/NkGbvWq3mmE
 23. Data Warehouse - 23 - Reporting using Excel Power Pivot https://youtu.be/NuQF__HUytU
+24. Data Warehouse - 24 - Reporting using Power BI https://youtu.be/MjuLCctMUIQ

 ## Pre-Requisit
 1. SQL Server (or any relational database)